Becoming a Deacon

 If you are interested in beginning the discernment process, now is a good time to get into conversation with your pastor (and, if married, with your spouse).
 In dialogue, you can explore what this ministry means, where your interest comes from, what you’re noticing in your spiritual life, and simple things which might further your discernment (like prayer, journaling, serving the poor, etc.).
 Give this time.

-The Office of Clergy Formation began accepting inquiry forms for the next ordination class on January 1, 2021.
-Those who have submitted inquiry forms have been invited, with their spouses, to an Inquiry Workshop to learn about the diaconate as well as the application and formation processes.
-The final Inquiry Workshop will be Sunday, June 13, 2021.
-The next class will begin the formation cycle with the 2022-2023 academic year.
+The Office of Clergy Formation will begin accepting inquiry forms for the next ordination class on January 1, 2023.
+In April 2023 those who have submitted inquiry forms will be invited, with their spouses, to information sessions to learn about the diaconate as well as the application and formation processes.
+The next class will begin the formation cycle with the 2024-2025 academic year.
 Throughout the entire process the individual, the spouse (if married), and the Diocese all continue prayerful discernment.

 About the Permanent Diaconate

 In the light of Gospel values as lived by the early Christian community, the Permanent Diaconate in the Diocese of Sacramento exists to continue the effective ministry of the servant Christ responding to human needs.
 In the Sacrament of Holy Orders, deacons are ordained for service, to fulfill a special role in the up building and activity of the local Church.

 The history of the diaconate in the Diocese of Sacramento dates back to the fall of 1977.
 Following the suggestion of Vatican Council II and the decision of the Bishops of the United States, the Diocese of Sacramento inaugurated the diaconate, and the first deacons were ordained in 1981 upon completion of the program of formation.